By Scott Zickefoose, CPA, CM&AA, Transaction Advisory & Tax Partner

 SBA PPP LOAN FORGIVENESS RULES

-What PPP Lenders and Borrowers Need to Know About Deferral Period Extension and Promissory Notes
+PPP Questions and Answers: What Lenders and Borrowers Need to Know About Deferral Period Extensions and Promissory Notes

 The Paycheck Protection Program (PPP) was included as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Administered by the Small Business Administration (SBA), the PPP allocated funding of up to 10 million dollars per borrower that qualifying businesses could spend to cover payroll, mortgage interest, rent, and utilities.